-Ruddy-headed Goose, Gentoo, King, Macaroni, Magellanic and Rockhopper Penguins, Black-browed Albatross, Striated Caracara, Pale-faced Sheathbill, Rufous-chested Dotterel, Two-banded Plover, Dolphin Gull, Blackish Cinclodes and Black-throated Finch.
-Also a chance of Grey-headed Albatross, Blue Petrel, Antarctic Prion, Grey-backed Storm Petrel and Common Diving Petrel, and an outside chance of Royal, Shy and Wandering Albatrosses, Atlantic and Soft-plumaged Petrels, and Black-bellied Storm Petrel.
+Gentoo, King, Macaroni, Magellanic and Rockhopper Penguins, Black-browed Albatross, Snowy Sheathbill.
+Also a chance of Grey-headed Albatross, Blue Petrel, Antarctic Prion, Grey-backed Storm-petrel and Common Diving-petrel, and an outside chance of Royal, Shy and Wandering Albatrosses, Atlantic and Soft-plumaged Petrels, and Black-bellied Storm-petrel.

-Black-necked Swan, Kelp and Upland Geese, ducks including Flying Steamer Duck, Silvery and White-tufted Grebes, Southern Giant Petrel, Cape and White-chinned Petrels, Sooty Shearwater, Slender-billed Prion, Wilson’s Storm Petrel, Imperial and Rock Shags, Black-crowned Night Heron, Turkey Vulture, Variable (Red-backed) Hawk, Southern (Crested) Caracara, Blackish and Magellanic Oystercatchers, Magellanic (South American) Snipe, Brown-hooded and Kelp Gulls, South American Tern, Brown (Falkland) Skua, Short-eared Owl, Dark-faced Ground Tyrant, Sedge (Grass) Wren, Austral Thrush, Correndera Pipit, Long-tailed Meadowlark and Black-chinned Siskin.
+Black-necked Swan, ducks, Silvery and White-tufted Grebes, Southern Giant-petrel, Cape and White-chinned Petrels, Sooty Shearwater, Slender-billed Prion, Wilson’s Storm-petrel, Black-crowned Night-heron, Turkey Vulture, Variable (Red-backed) Hawk, Southern (Crested) Caracara, Blackish Oystercatcher, Magellanic (South American) Snipe, Brown-hooded and Kelp Gulls, South American Tern, Brown (Falkland) Skua, Short-eared Owl, Dark-faced Ground-tyrant, Sedge (Grass) Wren and Correndera Pipit.
 Also a chance of Southern Fulmar and Great Shearwater.

 Commerson’s and Peale’s Dolphins, Southern Elephant Seal, South American Fur Seal and South American Sealion.
 Also a chance of Killer Whale, and Dusky and Hourglass Dolphins, and an outside chance of Southern Right Whale Dolphin and Spectacled Porpoise.